halldorok11/spaceDorol/README.md

 There are two different textures for missiles, blue and red.

 ###The World
-The World is a 3x3x3 cube of sectors.
+The World is an "infinite" 3x3x3 cube of sectors.
+In the sense that if you go outside the cube you will be transported to the opposite side.
+So you will never be aware that you are "going off the edge"

 ###Sector
 A 3D cube area in space, containing a number of stars.